cmsdiphoton/AnalysisCode/README.md

 ** Limits **
 Code to make limit plots from the datacards.

+* MakeCountingFiles.ipynb is a jupyter notebook for creation of the datacards and scripts needed to run combine
+* MakeLimitPlots.ipynb is a jupyter notebook for creation of limit plots from the counting files created by combine
+* mlfit.ipynb and .py creates diagnostic plots of the limit calculation
 * PlotsSMSFiles is a directory that contains all the files you need to edit to use the PlotsSMS package to make nice looking limit plots.